Skip to main content

 What about rubber-stamping?
 People just click approve.

 It's the most common failure of HITL, and it's a design problem.
-We surface the inputs the AI used, the alternatives it considered, and the confidence score, so the reviewer can actually see what they're approving.
+We surface the inputs the AI used, the alternatives it considered, and the confidence score, so the reviewer can see what they're approving.
 We track edit rate and override rate.
-If a reviewer's edit rate sits at zero, that's a signal, not a win.
+A reviewer who never edits anything may be approving without enough scrutiny.
 Article 22A treats a decision as solely automated when there's no meaningful human involvement.
 Clicking approve without reading probably isn't meaningful.

 Q.03